greim/await.js/README.md

 Examples are provided in the `examples` subfolder of the repo, including one for Backbone models and another for jQuery ajax.

-## Use in Node JS
+## Using `nodify()` in Node JS

-Node JS uses a convention where callbacks are passed an error as the first argument.
-To save typing in a Node setting--or anywhere else this convention is used--await.js promises expose the nodify() method.
-Here's a basic example:
+Node.js uses a convention where callback signatures have an error object in the first position.
+If operation was successful, this argument is simply set to null.
+Every node callback you write therefore needs an if/else statement, which can get tedious.
+To hook up an await promise to a node callback, you'd do this:

+    fs.readFile('/tmp/log', function(err, data){
+      if (err) {
+        promise.fail(err);
+      } else {
+        promise.keep('logData', data);
+      }
+    });

+To avoid this, when you have an await promise riding on the outcome of a node callback, you can wrap the callback in `promise.nodify()`, and it will wire up the error handling for you, shifting the `err` param off the signature automatically:

+    fs.readFile('/tmp/log', promise.nodify(function(data){
+      promise.keep('logData', data);
+    }));

+To save even more typing, if you simply want to keep the promise based on the success value, then you can pass a string to `nodify()` instead of a function.
+This example below behaves equivalent to the above:

     fs.readFile('/tmp/log', promise.nodify('logData'));

+Or, alternatively:

+    fs.readFile('/tmp/log', promise.nodify(function(data){
+      promise.keep('logData', data);
+    }));

-Which is equivalent to:
+Both of which are equivalent to:

     fs.readFile('/tmp/log', function(err, data){
       if (err) {
-        promise.fail(err.message, err);
+        promise.fail(err);
       } else {
         promise.keep('logData', data);
       }
     });

-nodify() returns a function intended to be passed as a callback to an async Node method, which when called will keep or fail your promise, as appropriate.
+### Passing a function to nodify()

+### Passing strings to nodify()

 The list of names that you pass to nodify() are matched to arguments that Node passes to the callback, *after* the initial error argument.
 Beyond the error being first, Node's callback signature varies depending on the API, so here are some examples covering basic scenarios:

-### Callback signature (error, a, b, c)
+### Node's callback signature: (error, a, b, c)

     nodeApi.doSomethingAsync(promise.nodify('foo', 'bar'))
     // 'foo' and 'bar' are kept with value a and b, respectively. c is discarded

-### Callback signature (error)
+### Node's callback signature: (error)

     nodeApi.doSomethingAsync(promise.nodify('foo', 'bar'))
     // 'foo' and 'bar' are both kept with value null

-### Callback signature (error, a, b)
+### Node's callback signature (error, a, b)

     nodeApi.doSomethingAsync(promise.nodify(null, 'foo'))
     // 'foo' is kept with value b